k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: pet kills of unique monsters were missing from the livelog
 - Tweak vampiric monk loadout at game start
 - Fix: paranoid swim prompt fired while flying via amulet of flying
+- Fix: paying an angry shopkeeper away from his shop hit an impossible